foodmasku/miss-fortune/README.md

 Miss Fortune is an experiment in automating an AI-to-AI feedback loop using **Flora**, **Tampermonkey**, and **ElevenLabs**.
 It was built during a 2-day hackathon to explore three key challenges:

 - Can **Flora** be automated to trigger its functions without manual input?
 - Can **Flora**’s output be sent to external services like **ElevenLabs**?
-- Can an AI system speak, respond, and re-trigger itself in a continuous loop, 24/7, so it can stream?
+- Can an AI system speak, respond, and continuously re-trigger itself to power a 24/7 stream?

 ## 🧠 How Miss Fortune Works